p2-inc/phasetwo-containers/README.md

     start-dev --spi-email-template-provider=freemarker-plus-mustache --spi-email-template-freemarker-plus-mustache-enabled=true --spi-theme-cache-themes=false
 ```

-There are examples for Postgres and Cockroach in the `examples/` directory.
+There are docker compose examples for Postgres and Cockroach in the `examples/` directory.
 E.g.:

 ```
 docker rmi -f phasetwo/phasetwo-keycloak-crdb:latest